yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2023/index.md

 By default Windows only allows a precision of 1ms since the OS event loop runs at 1000Hz.
 This is not enough.
-However, Linux, BSD or MacOS running devices don't face this limitation and can achieve μs levels of precision.
+However, Linux, BSD or MacOS running devices don't face this limitation and can achieve μs (microseconds) levels of precision.

 If a game wants to run at 16.67ms of frametime (60 FPS), you could wait for 17ms two-thirds of the time, and 16ms for the remaining one third, but this has already proved in the past to be terrible for audio accuracy.
 The alternative, and the old method in use for Windows, is to wait for 16ms, and do a busy wait for 0.67ms.